Drevlianskyi Strict Nature Reserve

 Conservation measures

 In the Drevlianskyi Strict Nature Reserve, economic activities are banned almost on the entire area.
-To enhance the conservation of the natural values of the Strict Nature Reserve, detailed inventory of species’ habitat and natural habitat is necessary.
+To enhance the conservation of the natural values of the strict nature reserve, detailed inventory of species’ habitat and natural habitat is necessary.
 Consistent monitoring of the conservation values, development of a management or conservation plan are desirable as well.

 Our activities in the area